Previous dayApril 25, 2026Next day

 5.1 km---✓ ReviewedUSGS →

-On April 25, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 53 km SSE of Whites City, New Mexico at 20:53 UTC.
+This magnitude 2.0 event was detected 53 km SSE of Whites City, New Mexico on April 25, 2026, with origin time 20:53 UTC.
 In the 72 hours after this event, the USGS recorded 4 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
-This was a shallow crustal earthquake, focused at 5.1 km depth.
+The event originated approximately 5.1 km below the surface, classifying it as shallow crustal.
 Geolocation places the event at 31.705°N, -104.266°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-25